 Any releases created automatically will use the configured channel.
 Additionally, any Version Rules configured for the Channel will be used to decide whether a release is automatically created.

-For example, if version 3.1.0 of a package Acme.Web is pushed to the Octopus internal NuGet repository, and the Channel selected for Automatic Release Creation has a Version Rule as pictured below, then no release will be created.
+For example, if version 3.1.0 of a package Acme.Web is pushed to the Octopus internal NuGet repository, and the channel selected for Automatic Release Creation has a version rule range that doesn't include 3.1.0, then no release will be created.